orangejuice/blog/data/activity/book-the-singularity-is-nearer-2023/record.en.md

   subtitle: Ray Kurzweil / 2023 / Viking
 ---

-Via Silicon Valley's Wang Chuan on Twitter, Kurzweil's new book that just came out last week, 'The Singularity Is Nearer'.
-The chapter I'm most interested in is about cyborgs and the discussion of self-consciousness.
-This could be the area for the next paradigm shift and it should happen before 2045.
-By then, many of today's issues will become irrelevant fallacies.
+Via Twitter, Silicon Valley's Wang Chuan - Kurzweil's new book released last week, 'The Singularity Is Nearer.'
+The chapter I find most interesting discusses the fusion of humans and machines and the concept of self-consciousness.
+This could be the domain of the next paradigm shift, expected to occur before 2045.
+By then, many of today's problems will become irrelevant propositions.